 We've all grown up with fast food, driving through a Burger King for substance on a long road trip, swinging through a Dairy Queen for a celebratory treat after a Little League game, having pizza delivered to our front doors when we didn't feel like cooking.
 It's a part of our culture.

 But there are some fast-food items that became icons and changed our lives, or at least our tastebuds.
-Here, we celebrate those that mainstays and rank them.
+Here, we celebrate those mainstays and rank them.
 How?
-Why letting your "votes" (social media hashtags) decide which foods from the biggest chains have made the biggest impression.
+By letting your "votes" (social media hashtags) decide which foods from the biggest chains have made the biggest impression.

 30. Bread Bowl, Panera